Asics Roadhawk FF Review

 And by the way, what is the Roadhawk FF?

-It is a durable riding shoe suitable for faster training runs, and it has a seamless upper, which fits well.
+It is a durable riding shoe suitable for faster training runs.
+Its seamless upper fits well.
 Instead of comparing it to other Asics shoes, the identically priced Brooks Launch 4 would be a more meaningful benchmark.

 DESIGN AND MATERIALS